Aquaveo/xmsmesher/pydocs/source/index.rst

    :align: right

 *****************
-XmsMesh |version|
+Xmsmesher |version|
 *****************

 **Last Updated:** February 7, 2019

-The xmsmesh library is a meshing library for other aquaveo products.
+The xmsmesher library is a meshing library for other aquaveo products.
 This library generates 2D unstructured meshes from polygons.

 Examples
 ========

-The examples for this library can be found in the examples folder in the `github repository <https://github.com/Aquaveo/xmsmesh>`_
+The examples for this library can be found in the examples folder in the `github repository <https://github.com/Aquaveo/xmsmesher>`_

 Index
 =====